GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Implementation

-As long as the adversary cannot partition the network for long periods, all nodes will converge towards an identical Jury Election Leaderboard $JEL$ consisting of the $j$ waiting certificates with the smallest waiting time (we elaborate more in \Cref{sec:security}).
+This way, all nodes will eventually converge towards an identical Jury Election Leaderboard $JEL$ consisting of the $j$ waiting certificates with the smallest waiting time.
+Thus, it is essential to choose suitable values for $t_{min}$, $t_{max}$, and $t_{ele}$ to ensure a reliable election.
+We extensively evaluate these parameter in \Cref{sec:eval_waittime}.